RegCheck: A tool for structured comparisons between study registrations and papers: Abstract

 \section{Abstract}

-Across the social and medical sciences, researchers recognize that specifying planned research activities (i.e., 'registration') prior to the commencement of research has benefits for both the transparency and rigour of science.
-Despite this, evidence suggests that study registrations frequently go unexamined, minimizing their effectiveness.
-In a way this is no surprise: manually checking registrations against papers is labour- and time-intensive, requiring careful reading across formats and expertise across domains.
-The advent of generative language models unlocks new possibilities in facilitating this activity.
-We present RegCheck, an open-source, modular LLM-assisted tool designed to help researchers, reviewers, and editors from across scientific disciplines compare study registrations with their corresponding papers.
-Importantly, RegCheck keeps human expertise and judgement in the loop by (i) ensuring that users are the ones who determine which features should be compared, and (ii) presenting the most relevant text associated with each feature to the user, facilitating (rather than replacing) human discrepancy judgements.
-RegCheck also generates shareable reports with unique RegCheck IDs, enabling them to be easily shared and verified by other users.
-RegCheck is designed to be adaptable across scientific domains, as well as registration and publication formats.
-In this paper we provide an overview of the motivation, workflow, and design principles of RegCheck, and we discuss its potential as an extensible infrastructure for reproducible science with an example use case.
+Across the social and medical sciences, researchers recognise that specifying planned research activities in advance (i.e., ``registration'') has benefits for both the transparency and rigour of science.
+Despite this, evidence suggests that study registrations frequently go unexamined, limiting their utility.
+In a way this is no surprise: checking registrations against papers is labour- and time-intensive, requiring careful reading across formats and expertise across domains.
+Generative large language models (LLMs) are promising in enabling these checks, but ad hoc use of commercial chat models is unlikely to support standardised, reproducible, verifiable, and confidential processes.
+To overcome this, we present RegCheck (\url{https://regcheck.app}), an open-source, modular LLM-assisted tool for structured registration--paper comparison for researchers, reviewers, and editors from across the social and medical sciences.
+Importantly, RegCheck keeps human expertise and judgement in the loop by ensuring that (i) users are the ones who determine which features should be compared, and (ii) all judgements of (in)consistency between registrations and papers are supported directly by deterministic verbatim text segments which users can use to trivially verify all judgements and claims made by the LLM.
+We illustrate the utility of RegCheck with a worked example based on a hypothetical clinical trial, showing how the software can be used to support comparisons.
+We additionally discuss ongoing evaluation of RegCheck, as well as how to use the software fully locally using its command line interface to maximise privacy and security.
+By lowering the practical barrier to registration--paper comparison, RegCheck aims to make consistency checks a routine part of authors' workflows, peer review, and post-publication evaluation of research -- thereby maximising the potential and utility of study registrations.